Enterprise Policy Management

 Enterprise Policy Management Overview

 Enterprise policy management provides a way for Workspaces (previously known as Organizations) to define policies that can match and act on packages within Cloudsmith.
 Enterprise policy management is implemented on top of Open Policy Agent (OPA), a general-purpose and widely adopted policy evaluation engine.
-OPA provides a high-level declarative language called Rego to define policies in code.
+OPA provides a high-level declarative language called Rego to define policies as code.

 OPA and Enterprise Policy Management